igmk/pamtra/doc/source/settings.rst

 Settings/Nml-File
 =================

 This file defines general settings of the PAMTRA run (e.g. whether active or passive simulations, just radar moments or full spectrum, paths for in- and output, etc.).
-The full information of available options can be found in settings.f90
+The full information of available options can be found in *settings.f90* in the PAMTRA source directory

 ================================== ============================== ================== =============================================================================================================================================================================================================================================================================================================================================================================
 Variable                           Values                         Default            Description